qkeddy/just-another-text-editor/README.md

 ![badmath](https://img.shields.io/github/forks/qkeddy/just-another-text-editor)

 ## Description
-A simple text editor that runs in the any web browser that also can be installed locally on Windows, macOS, iOS and Android based systems.
+A simple text editor that runs in any web browser and can also be installed locally on Windows, macOS, iOS and Android based systems.
 This is a single-page application (SPA) that meets the progressive web application (PWA) criteria.
 Leveraging IndexedDB, this app features a number of data persistence techniques.
 This capability provides data redundancy as well as the ability to work offline without an internet connection.

 A live version of this application can be viewed [here](https://png-jate.herokuapp.com/).